 - Short lessons

-- Visual and kinetic learning Style
+- Visual and kinesthetic learning Style

 How Miquon & CM Math Are The Same

-Miquon Math and CM Math both encourage and provide hands on objects for kinetic learning.
+Miquon Math and CM Math both encourage and provide hands on objects for kinesthetic learning.
 Miquon Math uses Learning Resources Cuisenaire Rods Small Group Set: Plastic.
 CM Elementary Math uses rubber bands, pipe cleaners, buttons and items that you can usually find around the house.
 Neither are aligned with common core in the slightest and both offer short lessons.
 However, Miquon Math seemed to take less time for my oldest.
 Charlotte Mason Elementary Math states that it will take roughly 20 minutes to complete a lesson, which for my oldest it was true.
 Using Miquon Math it took roughly 5-10 minutes.

 It seems these two curriculums are more different than they are alike.
 Charlotte Mason Elementary Math provides word problems that the teacher will read to the student.
 The child will either respond verbally or write out the problem, progressing to the solution in his/her gridded paper math notebook.